1400 Troy Road

 Renn Ferguson

-- Dan C. Bailey serves as a minister with the State Street Church of Christ in Bristol, VA.
+- Joe Slater serves as minister of the Church of Christ in Justin, TX.
+He may be contacted

 - Article obtained from www.bulletingold.com